 What Are Electromyography (EMG) and Nerve Conduction Studies (NCS)?

-An electromyogram (EMG) measures the electrical activity of muscles at rest and during contraction.
+An electromyogram (EMG) is electrodiagnostic testing measures the electrical activity of muscles at rest and during contraction.
 Nerve Conduction Studies measure how well and how fast the nerves can send electrical signals.
 These diagnostic tests help in the diagnosis of conditions or diseases affecting the peripheral nerves and muscles.

 General Indications for EMG & NCS are:

 Numbness, tingling, burning sensation, limb pain (arm or leg), muscle weakness, and/or atrophy.

 EMG & NCS Studies Assist in the Diagnosis of:

 - Carpal tunnel syndrome